goruck/smart-zoneminder/tpu-servers/README.md

 camera-share  lost+found  zoneminder
 ```

 18. Edit the [config.json](./config.json) to suit your installation.
-The configuration parameters are documented in the detect_server_tpu.py code.
+The configuration parameters are documented in the [detect_servers_tpu.py](./detect_servers_tpu.py) code.
 Since the TPU detection servers and ZoneMinder are running on different machines make sure both are using the same TCP socket.
+The parameter *recognizeMode* must be set to either *face* to use the face recognizer or *person* to use the person classifier.

 19. Use systemd to run the server as a Linux service.
 Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service``` on the Coral dev board.
 Then enable and start the service:
 ```bash
 $ sudo systemctl enable detect-tpu.service && sudo systemctl start detect-tpu.service
 ```

-20. Test the entire setup by editing *detect_servers_test.py* with paths to test images and running that program.
+20. Test the entire setup by editing [detect_servers_test.py](detect_servers_test.py) with paths to test images and running that program.

+# Notes
+1. Use [evaluate_model.py](./evaluate_model.py) to determine the classification accuracy of the tflite quantized person classifier running on the TPU.